1

 Here’s what Tuesday looks like when the Three Supers are normal:

 6:00 AM: Wake up naturally.
-Your Body OS 12.3 optimized sleep.
+Body OS 12.3 optimized your sleep.
 You feel excellent.
-No alarm needed because your circadian rhythm is regulated perfectly.
+No alarm needed.
+Your circadian rhythm works correctly for the first time in human history.

 7:00 AM: Breakfast.
-The Outcome Labels tell you exactly how each food affects your body.
-Dark chocolate improves your cognitive function by 23%.
-You adjust your IQ to 80 for morning news, then 200 for work.
-Science is adjustable now.
+Outcome Labels tell you exactly how each food affects your body.
+Dark chocolate improves cognitive function by 23%.
+You adjust your IQ to 80 for morning news (otherwise it’s unwatchable), then 200 for work.

 9:00 AM: Work on your passion project.
 Today: teaching dolphins to code.
 They’re better than most bootcamp graduates.
-Universal Basic Income (funded by the peace dividend) means you work because you want to, not because you’ll starve otherwise.
+Universal Basic Income (funded by the peace dividend) means you work because you want to, not because landlords exist.
 Your Wishocracy allocation takes 3 seconds: 90% curing blindness, 10% curing baldness.
 Your AI twin handles 10,000 other decisions while you drink coffee.

 12:00 PM: Lunch with your friend who died last year.
 They got better.
 Death is reversible now.
 Your great-great-grandmother (150, looks 25) joins via hologram from her Mars artist residency.
 Your dog is technically a minor deity.
 Nobody questions it.